-We use the self-tagging decay $D^{*+}\to D^{0}(\to K^{-}\pi^{+})\pi^{+}$ and its charge conjugate process to develop the $dE\!/\!dx$ particle identification method.
+The self-tagging decay $D^{*+}\to D^{0}(\to K^{-}\pi^{+})\pi^{+}$ and its charge conjugate process is used to develop the $dE\!/\!dx$ particle identification method.
 Our study is based on a Belle~II data sample of $3.1\invfb$ recorded near the $\Y4S$ resonance and the obtained results are compared with that of an MC sample.
-To reconstruct $D^{*+}\to D^{0}(\to K^{-}\pi^{+})\pi^{+}$ decay candidates, we consider all possible combinations of three tracks in an event, requiring two of them to have same charge.
+To reconstruct $D^{*+}\to D^{0}(\to K^{-}\pi^{+})\pi^{+}$ decay candidates, all possible combinations of three tracks in an event, requiring exactly two of them to have same charge, are considered.
 One of the two same-charge particles is taken to be the slow pion candidate, if its momentum is less than $1.0\gevc$.
 The remaining two tracks are assumed to be the kaon and pion candidates from the $D^{0}$ decay, where the latter is required to have the same charge as the ``slow-pion" candidate.
-We apply a criterion on the reconstructed $D^{0}$ mass to lie between $1.85$ and $1.88\gevcc$, corresponding to about a $\pm3\sigma$ window around the peak, where $\sigma$ is the mass resolution.
+The reconstructed $D^{0}$ mass is required to lie between $1.85$ and $1.88\gevcc$, corresponding to about a $\pm3\sigma$ window around the peak, where $\sigma$ is the mass resolution.

-We model signal and background shape in the $D^{*}$ and $D^{0}$ mass difference ($\Delta m$) by a sum of two Gaussians and a threshold function, respectively.
+The signal and background shapes in the $D^{*}$ and $D^{0}$ mass difference ($\Delta m$) are modeled with a sum of two Gaussians and a threshold function, respectively.
 The latter is given by

 where $m_{\pi}$ is the nominal mass of the charged pion, and $a$, $b$, and $c$ are shape parameters.
 Figure~\ref{fig:C7_dEdx_Fig1} shows results of the $\Delta m$ fit to the data and MC sample.
 There is a qualitative data-MC agreement having a somewhat larger background contribution and broader signal width in data.